askap-vast/vast-tools/BUILDLIGHTCURVES.md

 The script will output a csv file containing:
 * The start and end datetimes of the observation
-* Integrated flux density and associated uncertainty
+* Peak (default) or integrated flux density and associated uncertainty.
 * The image noise in the local region
 * A flag stating whether the measurement is a detection or an upper limit.

-By default the script will also plot the lightcurve, although this can be disabled using the `--no-plotting` flag
+By default the script will also plot the lightcurve, although this can be disabled using the `--no-plotting` flag.
+Also peak fluxes are used by default, integrated fluxes can be used by using the `--use-int-flux` flag.

 # Running the script
 Prior to running this script you should query the survey data using `find_sources.py` with the `--vast-pilot` flag set to `all`.
 Then run `build_lightcurves.py FOLDER` where `FOLDER` is the output folder of the previous query.